paulhamby/rundeck-client/README.md

 TODO
 - add node list
 - add node filters (done)
-- add tab/auto completion
+- add tab/auto completion (done - kinda..needs documentation)
 - get the execution state of a job after executing it
 - add ability to run adhoc scripts
 - add get all options function (instead of just required options)
 - add ability to get the log from an execution (done)
 - add ability to run an adhoc command (done)
-- run job by name or id
+- run job by name or id (done)
+- use default variables when running a job